Everyone loves a controversy. There is a new one brewing, and some astrophysicists are very unhappy because their pet paradigm is in trouble again.

 Is it morally equivalent to say that accepting a vaccine based on an aborted fetal cell line is the same as accepting a transplant organ from a murdered person?

-I have been making changes to this blog site and my other site (which I am closing at the end of June).
+I have been making changes to this blog site and my other site RevolutionforJesus.com (which I am closing at the end of June 2020).
 As a result my personal testimony appeared here briefly but it was in error.
 It however can be found on this blog.
 It has been here since 2014.
 See also here.

 My blog site RevolutionforJesus.com will be closed by 30 June 2020.
 I no longer consider it practical to maintain two blog sites.
 This one, BibleScienceForum.com, will continue but I am broadening its scope to include almost anything I consider worthy of comment.

-However, I will transfer most of the content of RevolutionforJesus.com to this site.
+However, I have transfered most of the content of RevolutionforJesus.com to this site.
 If some broken links do occur as a result please let me know.
 It is much appreciated.